-- Presenting to the users the choice whether or not to allow the processing of their personal data except where the users cannot freely withhold consent or where applicable law specifically allows the processing of personal data without the natural person’s consent.
-The user’s election must be freely given, specific and made on a knowledgeable basis;
+- Presenting to the users the choice whether or not to send their personal data except where the users cannot freely withhold consent or where applicable law specifically allows the processing of personal data without the natural person's consent.
+The user's election must be freely given, specific and made on a knowledgeable basis;

 - Informing users, before obtaining consent, about their rights under the individual participation and access principle;